Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Introduction

-Recently Gradi\v sar et al.~\cite{gr-2013} presented a novel polypeptide self-assembly strategy for nanostructure design relying on modularization and using orthogonal dimerizing segments.
-This could lead to significant developments in biotechnology since nanostructures formed by self-assembly of biopolymers and especially polypeptides are known to be one of the most complex in nature.
+Indeed in $2013$ Gradi\v sar et al. (2013) presented a novel polypeptide self-assembly strategy for nanostructure design.
 The main success of their research is a construction of a polypeptide self-assembling tetrahedron by concatenating $12$ coiled-coil-forming segments separated by flexible peptide hinges in a prescribed order.
 To be more precise, a single polypeptide chain consisting of $12$ segments was routed through $6$ edges of the tetrahedron in such a way that every edge was traversed exactly twice.
 In this way $6$ coiled-coil dimers were created and interlocked into a stable tetrahedral structure.
-This design also provides a foundation for all further investigations about polypeptide folds based constructions using the set of orthogonal interacting polypeptide segments.

-While the required mathematical support for the particular case of the tetrahedron was already given in~\cite{gr-2013}, in~\cite{kl-2013} the first mathematical model for the investigations that could follow was presented.
+While the required mathematical support for the particular case of the tetrahedron was already given by Gradi\v sar et al. (2013), Klav\v zar and Rus (2013) presented the first mathematical model for the investigations that could follow.
 It was observed that a polyhedron $P$ which is composed from a single polymer chain can be naturally represented with a graph $G(P)$ of the polyhedron and since in the self-assembly process every edge of $G(P)$ corresponds to a coiled-coil dimer, exactly two segments are associated with every edge of $G(P)$.
 The authors have then shown that a polyhedral graph $P$ can be realized by interlocking pairs of polypeptide chains if its corresponding graph $G(P)$ contains a closed walk which traverses every edge exactly twice (double traces which will be more formally defined later).
 Beside that, no edge should immediately be succeeded by the same edge in the opposite direction and a vertex sequence $u \rightarrow v \rightarrow w$ can appear at most once in any direction ($u \rightarrow v \rightarrow w$ or $w \rightarrow v \rightarrow u$) in the double trace.
-Special types of such double traces where every edge is traversed twice in the same direction were studied in~\cite{rus-2013}.
+Fijav\v z et al. (2014) observed that the model presented by Klav\v zar and Rus (2013) is the appropriate mathematical description for graphs already constructed from coiled-coil-forming segments, yet it is deficient in modeling graphs with either very small ($\leq 2$) or large ($\geq 6$) degree vertices.
+Since the goal is to realize such graphs with coiled-coil-forming segments in the future, strong and $d$-stable traces (to be defined later) were presented as a natural extension of the model by Klav\v zar and Rus (2013) and graphs admitting them were characterized.